Sponsorship in Sports

 PHAIWA has completed a review of AFL sponsors highlighting those teams who have the least healthy sponsors.
-You can see how each team ranks on the 2017 AFL Sponsorship Ladder.
+You can see how each team ranks on the 2017 and 2018 AFL Sponsorship Ladders.

 PHAIWA has completed a review of WAFL sponsors highlighting those teams who have the least healthy sponsors.
-You can see how each team ranks on the 2017 WAFL Sponsorship Ladder.
+You can see how each team ranks on the 2017 and the 2018 WAFL Sponsorship Ladders.

 State of Origin